 - Ability to breathe easily, as the baby drops into the pelvis, taking off the pressure on the lungs and chest

-If these symptoms are frequent and are accompanied by serious symptoms such as fever, abnormal vaginal discharge, bleeding or spotting, see a doctor.
+If these symptoms are frequent and are accompanied by serious symptoms such as fever, severe headaches, reduced or absent fetal movements, abnormal vaginal discharge, bleeding or spotting, see a doctor.

 Natural Ways To Deal With Lightning Crotch